battleaxedotco/tool-docs/docs/rubberhose2/style.md

     },
     {
         name: 'Flat / round',
         text: 'Single layer hoses must be either Round or Flat ended.
 Sometimes you need pants or shorts and now that\'s easy.
-Remember, styles can be layered by holding ALT and clicking Apply.',
+Remember, styles can be layered by holding ALT/Opt and clicking Apply.',
         url: '/rubberhose2/styles-flat-round.png'
     },
     {